pyarasid/sididx-website/content/post/2021-03-07-hexbin/index.markdown

 ## 6 Embu            EB
 ```

 Now, we will join the abbreviation data frame with the shape file data frame.
-The "County" column of "df_abb" data frame and the "Name_1" column of "original_shapes" data frame have the same information i.e. the name of counties in Kenya.
-Therefore, we will use these column to join the two data frames.
+The "County" column of "df_abb" data frame and the "Name_1" column of "original_shapes" data have the same information i.e. the name of counties in Kenya.
+Therefore, we will use these columns to join the two data frames.

 ```r